herb64/creative-coding/colourwheel/README.md

 The mirror problem with colours has now really been solved.
 You can select the number of segments now for the modified as well as the original wheel.

+There's obviously a but with the online version running my sketch on [openprocessing](https://www.openprocessing.org/sketch/429868).
+The saturation control using the mouse wheel does not work there, while it works perfectly if running on a local machine.